ELUTQ: Optimizing Quantization Accuracy under LUT-Based Computation for Edge LLMs: Related works

-where $\mathrm{\hat W}$ represents the dequantized weights.
-Uniform quantization is hardware-friendly, as dequantization can be implemented with simple multiplication.
+\textbf{Uniform and Non-Uniform Quantization.} Uniform quantization~\cite{frantar2022gptq,lin2024awq,shao2023omniquant} is hardware-friendly, as dequantization can be implemented with simple multiplication.
 However, its representational capability is limited because it maps weights into a uniformly spaced range.
-Moreover, in modern computing systems, the smallest storage and computation unit is typically 8 bits.
-Therefore, for low-bit settings (e.g., 2-bit or 3-bit), the quantized integer weights $\mathrm{\hat W}$ must first be dequantized into 8-bit or 16-bit formats before computation, which often introduces non-negligible computational overhead.
+Codebook- and clustering-based non-uniform quantization methods~\cite{tseng2024quipsharp,egiazarian2024aqlm,kim2023squeezellm,zhao2025ganq} have demonstrated strong effectiveness in modeling complex weight distributions, often yielding lower representation error than uniform quantizers.
+Therefore, at low bit-widths, non-uniform quantization can achieve better performance than uniform quantization.
+However, in modern computing systems, the smallest storage and computation unit is typically 8 bits.
+Therefore, for low-bit settings (e.g., 2-bit or 3-bit), the quantized integer weights must first be dequantized into 8-bit or 16-bit formats before computation, which often introduces non-negligible unpacking overhead.